Adria Twin 2007 Review

 Having recently sold our Adria Twin I thought I should do a review of this popular model.
 The model year relating to this review is 2007 but the basic layout has not altered that much so my thoughts could apply to more recent models too.
 This is a personal review and my own likes and dislikes may not be relevant to you or your needs.

 Adria Twin – The Basics

 The Adria Twin is a popular campervan that was introduced in around 2004.
 At its launch it was regarded as the first such campervan with a transverse fixed bed layout, something many competitors have since copied.
+There is no doubt that many people like a proper fixed bed.
+Other people though are happy to make up the bed from the lounge settee each night, like you would have to do on a model like the Autosleeper Symbol.
 The Adria Twin is based on the Fiat Ducato van and comes in lengths from about 5.5 metres to 6.5 metres.
 The one I owned which forms this review is the most popular 6.0 metre vehicle that comes with 4 belted travel seats and a dinette.

 In 2007 the Fiat Ducato received an update and it’s the new shape that I owned.
 It has a large sliding door on one side, driver and passenger seats that swivel and as previously mentioned a transverse fixed double bed at the rear of the vehicle.
 The wooden base for the bed can be raised and secured against the side of the interior allowing a useful area to transport bicycles.

 On a UK spec right hand drive the bathroom is located driver’s side behind the dinette.
 It is a wet room style containing sink and cassette toilet.
 The shower head doubles as the sink tap.
 The kitchen is opposite the bathroom, consisting of a 2 burner gas hob and a sink.
 There is also a small basic gas grill / oven.
 The Adria Twin has a decent amount of storage, both floor level and roof level cupboards.